 Margaret: As I’m currently on the Texas Bluebonnet Award Selection committee, I’m reading a little of EVERYTHING.
 Looking forward to lots of new titles coming up.
 I especially enjoy novels in verse and diverse reads that my students can see themselves and others’ experiences in.

 What is your most memorable Texas Library Association Experience?

 Julie: My most memorable TLA experience was last year’s annual conference.
 I attended a TALL Texans social as a prospective member and felt so welcomed.
 Everyone was happy to give advice for my application and I felt like I found such a supportive group.
 I’m excited to say I’ll be joining the TALL Texans class of 2023 this fall!
 I was also honored to be the student coordinator for the Texas Bluebonnet Award Luncheon.
 I guided students and families across Texas to celebrate the winning author and illustrator.
 To see their excitement and love of reading made it so rewarding.
 I learned so much at last year’s TLA conference.

 Margaret: My favorite experiences occur when colleagues near and far come together in support of Texas readers.
 Seeing members that speak on our behalf in legislative sessions, rally at the Capitol and at local events, and serve as social media warriors on the front line or behind the scenes is so inspiring.
 Whether in public, academic, or school libraries, we are a force to be reckoned with when we work together!

 Anything else you would like to share?

-I am a TLA member because I love reading and learning.
+Margaret: I am a TLA member because all voices deserve to be heard.